jnamyslo/virtual-energymeter/README.md

+Make sure to adjust everything marked with "#ADJUST" in the .py file!

-4. Build and run the Docker container
+Build and run the Docker container

 Build the Docker image: